zxin-git/cherry/README.md

-This is for Java Library Component.
+This is for Java Application.